-Revenues, from license fees, grants and research contracts, decreased to \$99,451 in the first quarter of 2004 from \$257,923 in the comparable period in 2003, primarily due to decreases in research contracts revenues, partially offset by increases in grant revenues.
+Revenues from license fees, grants and research contracts, decreased to \$45,192 in the first quarter of 2005 from \$99,451 in the comparable period in 2004, primarily due to decreases in research contracts revenues, partially offset by increases in grant revenues.

-Operating expenses increased to \$7,852,189 in the first quarter of 2004 from \$3,739,296 in the first quarter of 2003 due to increases in research and development, primarily due to higher manufacturing costs associated with the Company's clinical development efforts, which increased to \$6,613,988 in 2004 from \$2,805,895 in the comparable period in 2003.
-Approximately \$3 million of this increase was due to the Company contracting for the production of GMP subunits, or precursors, which will, in turn be converted into finished compounds by ourselves, or by others, suitable for use in human clinical trials.
-We expect that these expenditures will remain at approximately this level through the second quarter, and then lessen in the second half of the year.
-The remaining difference is due to increases in outside collaborations and regulatory affairs costs, and additional preclinical and clinical testing of the company's products.
-Additionally, general and administrative costs increased to \$1,238,201 in the first quarter of 2004 from \$933,401 in the first quarter of 2003 to support the research expansion, and to continue to broaden the Company's investor and public relations efforts.
-Net interest income increased to \$220,226 in the first quarter of 2004 from \$62,556 in the first quarter of 2003 due to earnings on increased cash balances.
+Operating expenses decreased to \$5,590,434 in the first quarter of 2005 from \$7,852,189 in the first quarter of 2004 due to decreases in research and development, which decreased to \$4,141,904 in 2005 from \$6,613,988 in the comparable period in 2004.
+Approximately \$2.4 million of this research and development decrease was due to lower contracting costs for the production of GMP subunits.
+The remaining difference is due to decreases in outside collaborations and regulatory affairs costs, and reduced preclinical and clinical testing of the company's products.
+Additionally, general and administrative costs increased to \$1,448,530 in the first quarter of 2005 from \$1,238,201 in the first quarter of 2004.
+Approximately \$200,000 of this general and administrative increase was due to additional clinical and business development staff hired after the first quarter of 2004.
+The remaining difference is to support clinical programs, and to continue to broaden the Company's investor and public relations efforts.
+Net interest income decreased to \$46,063 in the first quarter of 2005 from \$220,226 in the first quarter of 2004 due to decreases in average cash, cash equivalents and short-term securities and decreases in average interest rates of the Company's interest earning investments.